PRM710/AmbedkarGPT-Intern-Task/README.md

 ## 4. Install Python Dependencies (Exact Versions)

-⚠️ **IMPORTANT:**
-Please **copy–paste and run each command one by one**.
+⚠️ **Please install these packages ONE BY ONE.
+Do NOT copy-paste all together.
-Do **NOT** install all together — if even one fails, the project will not work.
+If even one dependency fails, the entire project will not work.**

-⭐ Run this first:
+Run each line separately:

     pip install langchain==0.1.16

-⭐ Then run:
     pip install langchain-community

-⭐ Then:
     pip install langchain-text-splitters

-⭐ Next:
     pip install chromadb

-⭐ Next:
     pip install sentence-transformers

-⭐ Next:
     pip install ollama

-⭐ Next:
     pip install faiss-cpu

-⭐ Finally:
     pip install fastapi

 ------------------------------------------------------------------------